Understanding the difference between the two different New Slide shortcuts is a must for anyone who works regularly in PowerPoint.

 - The fourth time creates a brand new, blank slide.

-Instead of ending up with a new blank slide, you can instead create a duplicate of the slide you were working on using the Duplicate Slide shortcut.
+Instead of ending up with a new blank slide, you instead create a duplicate of the slide you were working on (making it easy to save your work).

 What type of new slide is added?